 Maybe you already have a spot in mind to plant your native garden, or you’ll replace the invasive you removed with native.
 If so, you know where to start.

-If you don’t know where to plant, go inside and look out the window.
+If you don’t know where to plant, we recommend going inside and looking out the window.
 Where do you want a gorgeous view?
-That’s where to start your native plant garden.
+That’s a great place to start your native plant garden.
 We spend so much of our lives inside our homes.
 Pick a spot where you can enjoy the garden from outside and inside, year-round.

 Once you’ve found your spot, figure out the sun situation.
-It’s much easier than it may sound:
+It’s much easier than it may sound.
+We like Dennis Patton’s explanations from Kansas State Extension (paraphrased here):

-• Full sun = areas that have no trees or buildings around them
+- Full sun = areas that have no trees or buildings around them, 6+ hours of sun a day

-• Partial sun = edge areas: areas on the edges of trees or buildings that are not northern facing
+- Part sun = edge areas: areas on the edges of trees or buildings that are not northern-facing, 3-5 hours of sun a day

-• Shade = Areas always under trees or buildings, or edge areas that are north-facing
+- Shade = Areas always under trees or buildings or north-facing edge areas.
+Less than an hour of sun a day.

-If you’re not sure about the sun, don’t worry!
-Take a picture of the spot and bring it to your local nursery.
-The staff will help figure it out.
+If you’re unsure about the sun, don’t worry!
+Take a picture or video of the spot and bring it to your local nursery.
+The staff can help you determine its location.

 Step Three